 A blocked tear duct has more or less the same symptoms as an underdeveloped tear duct – watery eyes and sticky eyes when its dry.
 However, the biggest difference is an underdeveloped tear duct still produces tears from the corner of the eye whereas a blocked tear duct sees tears form a pool inside the eye.

 A blocked tear duct doesn’t cause any discomfort the baby.
-How dod you clear a baby’s blocked tear duct? the tears stickiness should be wiped away with warm water and a clean cloth.
+How do you clear a baby’s blocked tear duct?
+The tears stickiness should be wiped away with warm water and a clean cloth.
 We would also recommend a very gentle massage on the area to try and get the blockage to open naturally.

 Blocked tear ducts often resolve themselves as the baby gets older.
 However, if your baby’s tear duct is still blocked at 12 months then we would recommend seeking qualified medical advice.